opendaylight/dlux/README.md

 $ grunt live

+It will start server at localhost:9000.
 It will expect your controller to be running at localhost:8080

 ## Overall Directory Structure